DanielMartensson/MataveID/README.md

 Mataveid contains subspace identification and realization identification algorithms.
 They can be quite hard to understand, compared to ARX, ARMAX, OE, TF models, so I highly recommend to read reports about the subspace identification and realization identification algorithm, to understand how the MATLAB/Octave functions code are written.
 The reports can be found in the folder "reports".

 # What should I use?
 There are lots of different algorithms, even if they look very similar.
 All of them works, but there are some that are more for practical use, rather than scientific research.
 I have been using them all and lots of them are experimental.
-Here is my list of choise of algorithms that are used in control enginnering and not control theory.
+Here is my list of choise of algorithms that are used in control engineering and not control theory.

 ```
 * OKID - Observer Kalman Filter Identification.
 Wants random MIMO data - Gives state space model and kalman gain matrix back.